Fire Extinguisher Services

 - Fires involving flammable metals (unless it is a “specialist” dry powder extinguisher)

-In these circumstances, the use of powder fire extinguishers can escalate the fire rather than extinguish it.
+In these circumstances, the use of powder fire extinguishers can exacerbate the fire rather than extinguish it.

 Wet Chemical Fire Extinguisher